fedir/ghstat/ratings.md

 * The most popular project is `rails/rails`
 * The newest project is `ruby-hyperloop/hyper-react`
 * The project with more commits is `rails/rails`
+* The project with biggest average contribution period is `rails/rails`
 * The project with more tags is `rails/rails`
 * The project made by most notable top contributors is `rails/rails`
 * The project with best errors resolving rate is `jeremyevans/roda`
 * The project with more commits by day is `rails/rails`
 * The project with the most active community is `Ramaze/ramaze`
-* The best project (taking in account placements in all competitions) is `padrino/padrino-framework`
+* The best project (taking in account placements in all competitions) is `rails/rails`

 [Detailed Ruby frameworks statistics with ratings](https://github.com/fedir/ghstat/blob/master/stats/ruby_frameworks.csv)